Defitelio FDA Approval History

 The FDA approval of Defitelio was supported by efficacy data from three studies that investigated 528 patients with hepatic VOD with renal or pulmonary dysfunction following HSCT.
 In the three studies, 38 to 45 percent of patients treated with Defitelio were alive 100 days after HSCT.
 An analysis of data from published reports indicates Day +100 survival rates for patients receiving only supportive care or interventions other than Defitelio is 21 to 31 percent.

 Defitelio is administered via intravenous infusion every six hours for a minimum of 21 days, or up to a maximum of 60 days if the signs and symptoms of hepatic VOD have not resolved.
 Potentially serious side effects include bleeding and allergic reactions.
 The most common side effects reported during clinical trials were hypotension, diarrhea, vomiting, nausea and nose bleeds.

-Development History and FDA Approval Process for Defitelio
+Development timeline for Defitelio

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.